Submission close 6 April 2020

 The Thomas C Chalmers Award

-The Thomas C Chalmers Award was established with individual donations to celebrate and recognise Tom's interests, and was awarded for the first time at the 2nd Cochrane Colloquium in Hamilton, Canada in 1994.
-The Award is given at each Cochrane Colloquium to the principal author of both the best oral and the best poster presentation addressing methodological issues related to systematic reviews given by an early career investigator.
+The Thomas C Chalmers Award was initiated by Tom Chalmers himself and further supported with individual donations from friends and family to celebrate and recognise Tom's interests and achievements.
+It was awarded for the first time at the 2nd Cochrane Colloquium in Hamilton, Canada in 1994.
+In 2019 it was decided that, going forward, the Award will be given at each Cochrane Colloquium to the principal author of the best long oral, the best short oral and the best poster presentation addressing methodological issues related to systematic reviews given by an early career investigator.
 The presentations must demonstrate originality of thought, high quality science, relevance to the advancement of the science of systematic reviews and clarity of presentation.

 Presentations are judged by the Thomas C Chalmers Award Committee during the course of the Colloquium.
-The two recipients each receive a certificate and US$500.
+The three recipients each receive a certificate and US$350.

 Thomas C Chalmers Award recipients